 Navigate to the Sensor

-• If needed, use the GPS navigation feature in the CropX app as a backup to find the sensor.
+If the flags are missing or unclear, use the GPS navigation feature in the CropX app as a backup to locate it.

 Extracting the Sensor